ethyca/fidesops/docs/fidesops/docs/guides/storage.md

 - `aws_access_key_id`: AWS access key id, obtained from AWS console.
 - `aws_secret_access_key`: AWS secret access key, obtained from AWS console.

 Fidesops also supports automatically creating a session for S3.
-When this authentication method is selected no secrets need to be provided.
+If your `auth_method` is set to `automatic`, no secrets need to be provided.
 Boto3 will look for credentials on the server.

 Params needed for OneTrust:
 - `onetrust_hostname`: Your unique OneTrust hostname, used to call OneTrust REST APIs, e.g. `my-company.onetrust`
 - `onetrust_client_id`: OneTrust client id, obtained from OneTrust portal.
 - `onetrust_client_secret`: OneTrust client id, obtained from OneTrust portal.